-I still remember the day I was diagnosed with a post-natal anxiety disorder.
-My first reaction was similar to most when I heard those words – “Post-natal anxiety?
+I still remember the day I was diagnosed with a postnatal anxiety disorder.
+My first reaction was similar to most when I heard those words – “Postnatal anxiety?
 In a bloke?
 But I didn’t give birth”.
-I felt embarrassed, ashamed and certainty that it just wasn’t true and that I had been misdiagnosed.
+I felt embarrassed, ashamed, and certain that it just wasn’t true and that I had been misdiagnosed.

 Turns out I wasn’t.

-She fell into a very dark place quite quickly which we initially put down to exhaustion however was quickly diagnosed as Post Natal Depression.
+She fell into a very dark place quite quickly which we initially put down to exhaustion however was quickly diagnosed with postnatal depression.
 We were put in touch with the team at Gidget House and Bec began her treatment.
 I was committed to being as supportive as possible and taking a lead on things while Bec was going through this.
 I was trying to be Superdad at home, keep my career on track, maintain my friendships and support my wife through everything she was experiencing.
 For months I felt like I was doing a decent job of it and then one day it all came crashing down.